techidaily/site-youtube-blog/source/_posts/n-2024-snap-and-share-pcmac-video-recording-for-youtube.md

 ![ apowersoft](https://images.wondershare.com/filmora/article-images/2022/09/apowersoft.png)

-Then, select the screen you wish to record, and save the captured screen to your local disk or cloud so you can upload the videos later to your YouTube channel.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/eu4vwlZcMvM?si=4vEczfVU4BUUFP-t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/T-ssCD10v2M?si=WVWGNayUiCAkMZzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Then, select the screen you wish to record, and save the captured screen to your local disk or cloud so you can upload the videos later to your YouTube channel.

 ## Part 3: How to Record Screen for YouTube with Free Screen Recorder on Mac